imrahnf/steam-vault/README.md

 > **SteamVault** is a modular **backend analytics engine** and **REST API** that automatically tracks your Steam gaming activity.
 It fetches daily playtime, stores historical snapshots, and generates rich analytics such as:
-- Daily summaries
+- Daily summaries.
-- Weekly/monthly top games
+- Weekly/monthly top games.
-- 14-day playtime trends
+- 14-day playtime trends.
-- Streak detection
+- Streak detection.
-- Activity heatmaps
+- Activity heatmaps.
-- Per-game history previews
+- Per-game history previews.
-- Multi-game comparisons
+- Multi-game comparisons.

 SteamVault is **backend only by design**.
 You can interact with it through HTTP clients (Postman, curl) or connect any frontend/dashboard you prefer.